Hosting Handbook

 If you are operating the venue as a one hander, then please keep your radio on during the gaps between the shows, in case the Programming Team need to inform you about another show, or a late contributor.
 During the show, please turn your radio off.
 If there is a message for your venue when your radio is off the Team Leaders or Host Tech will pick up the message and pass it on.

-If you are operating the venue as a two hander, then during the time when your venue is open to the public please ensure that one member of the host team has the radio on and is wearing an earpiece.
+If you are operating the venue as a two (or three) hander, then during the time when your venue is open to the public please ensure that one member of the host team has the radio on and is wearing an earpiece.

 Please do not make announcements and introduce contributors from the stage wearing your radio or with your radio on – this is not good festival etiquette as there can be a lot of chatter and you can easily become distracted – which then in turn is distracting for the Greenbelters.